Nordic Resistance Movement: Nordic Strength

-Nordic Strength (Nordisk Styrka) is an underground paramilitary group, formed in August 2019 by the most hard-line NRM members who reject the parliamentary oriented mass organization strategy of the Swedish group as an insufficiently radical approach.
-The group describes itself as a "fighting organization" ("kamporganisation") and maintains very strict physical standards for its members.
+Nordic Strength (Nordisk Styrka) is an underground paramilitary group, formed in August 2019 by the most hard-line NRM members who reject the parliamentary-oriented mass-organization strategy of the Swedish group as insufficiently radical.
+The group describes itself as an "activist organization" ("kamporganisation") and maintains very strict physical standards for its members.
 The members of the group have been convicted of over 100 violent crimes and weapon offenses and use an old church in Västmanland as their headquarters.
 Virtually nothing else is known about the underground sect of the already secretive group.

 Finland

 Pohjoismainen Vastarintaliike is the Finnish branch of the Nordic Resistance Movement.
 It was founded by Esa Henrik Holappa, who would later abandon neo-Nazism and leave the group.
 Its current leader is Antti Niemi.
 Some of the group's activities include planting of propaganda posters and organizing demonstrations.
 Members also participate in hand-to-hand combat and shooting training arranged by the organization.
 The group also advocates pan-Finno-Ugrism, or "Kindred-folk ideology" ("Heimoaate"), and unification with ethnically Finnic Estonia is part of the group's program.

 The organisation is responsible for multiple violent crimes, including attacking anti-racism and gay pride demonstrations and stabbing participants of a left-wing event.
 According to an investigation by Yleisradio, two thirds of the members have a conviction for a violent crime.
 The NRM is responsible for killing an antifascist activist in 2016 in Helsinki.
 The group also awarded the title of "activist of the year" to a member convicted of torturing a man to death and possessing illegal weapons.
 The group assaults people they consider political enemies in their homes, a practice they dub "home visits".
-In 2020 a campaign chairman was left critically injured after being beaten with a clawhammer in his home in Jämsä.
+In 2020, a campaign chairman was left critically injured after being beaten with a clawhammer in his home in Jämsä.
 A man connected to the group is charged with attempted murder along with another man.
 The NRM also vandalized the Israeli embassy over 20 times and defaced synagogues, causing the Finnish ambassador to be called to the Israeli foreign ministry in Jerusalem twice.
-On 5 December 2020 Finnish police arrested a NRM member for murdering a fellow member, this time in Riihimäki.
-On 17 March 2021 Finnish police arrested another NRM member and confiscated several crates of explosives from his apartment.
+On 5 December 2020, Finnish police arrested a NRM member for murdering a fellow member, this time in Riihimäki.
+On 17 March 2021, Finnish police arrested another NRM member and confiscated several crates of explosives from his apartment.